 A consultation is recommended to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
 Furthermore, hair restoration surgery can produce varying results.
 A consultation will help establish reasonable expectations about what hair restoration surgery can and cannot accomplish as well as any anatomic and/or physiological factors that may influence your results.
 As with all facial plastic surgery procedures, results can vary.

 Recovery from hair restoration surgery is specific to the individual.
 The duration of recovery will vary from person to person.
 The recovery time from hair restoration surgery is approximately 7 to 14 days for most individuals.
 No dressings are necessary after hair restoration surgery.
 However, the implanted follicles are fragile and should be protected for the first few days to weeks after surgery.
 Sutures (stitches) are placed for a FUT procedure but not for a FUE procedure.
 Suture removal occurs in a staged, progressive manner over the first 7 – 10 days after surgery.
 Dissolving sutures are sometimes used which do not require removal.
+The healing process does not end at 14 days, however.
+For example, the incisions continue to heal for months after surgery.
+The hair transplanted requires months to grow as well.

 Some swelling and bruising are expected after hair restoration surgery.
 Post-operative bruising is generally minimal.
 Post-operative swelling and bruising generally improve significantly by 10 to 14 days after surgery.
 Swelling and bruising are expected to continue to improve and resolve in the ensuing days and weeks.